1969 Formula One season: Cancelled rounds

-The Belgian Grand Prix was originally to be held on 8 June, but Jackie Stewart, a strong advocate for safety in Formula One, had inspected the track and demanded multiple changes to the circuit.
+The Belgian Grand Prix was originally to be held at Circuit de Spa-Francorchamps on 8 June, but Jackie Stewart, a strong advocate for safety in Formula One, had inspected the track and demanded multiple changes to the circuit.
 The track owners did not grant his wishes and the drivers boycotted the Grand Prix.

 Regulation changes

 The McLaren M7C with early 1969 high-position wings attached, in the Donington Grand Prix Collection.

 Aerodynamics had been the talk of the town since last season and most teams chose to implement front and rear wings, besides the front nose spoilers which had been around a little longer.
 Lotus had pioneered movable wings, operated by a fourth pedal at the driver's feet, and their rivals had used the winter stop to implement a system of their own.
 McLaren, for example, gave their drivers a lever next to their left hand to flatten the rear wing, giving more speed on the straight, and connected the brake pedal to the wing to automatically put the wing back to its original position and add downforce for the corner.
 Tyrrell Matra came up with an electrically operated rear wing, automatically flattening the rear wing when fifth gear was selected.

 At the beginning of the season, the wings were positioned as high as possible to generate the most downforce and secured on the car's suspension to push the tyres into the ground.
 But when the 1969 Spanish Grand Prix featured several dramatic crashes, the FIA (then known as the Commission Sportive Internationale or CSI) banned all use of wings.
 Only the aerofoils on the nose were still allowed.
 This was suddenly decided after the first practice session of the Monaco Grand Prix.

 From the next race on, wings would be allowed again, but only if there no movable parts, if they were rigidly attached to sprung parts of the bodywork (so not to the suspension) and fell within a certain maximum height and width.
 These rules were introduced for the Dutch Grand Prix and strictly enforced from the French Grand Prix on.